 For me, it is in the morning when I am putting my face on for the day that I embark upon a bit of meditative exploration.
-I start where I am for that day.
-Usually I just pick a pitch that is medium to lower full voice and sing on that one pitch using an [i] vowel.
-I breath in and sing out; varying how loud or soft I sing.
-I start to slide up and down, even into the upper full voice as I feel so inspired.
+I come at it without any expectations, usually choosing a pitch in my medium to lower range.
+Then I come in with a relatively full voice and sing an [i] vowel on that one pitch.
+When I need to, I breathe in and sing out again, varying how loud or how soft I sing.
+I start to slide up and down, letting my intuition take me where it wants to go.